robertfoss/memcpy.io/content/2017-06-02_android_imx6_modifier_support.md

 Before sending buffers out to a display, they need to have the associated tiling information made available, so that the actual image that is being sent out is not tiled.

-This of course raises the question "Why use tiling at all?", to which the short answer is power efficiency, which is very desirable in the embedded as well as the mobile space.
+This of course raises the question "Why use tiling at all?", to which the short answer is reduced memory bandwidth, which translates to power savings, bot of which are desirable in the embedded as well as the mobile space.

 ## How was support added?
 Support was added in two places; Mesa and gbm_gralloc.
 Mesa has had support added to many of the buffer allocation